knbyte/42_Piscine/Shell.md

 **Exercise 04: midLS**
 For this one you'll want to go to man ls.
 The following are the secctions from the manual page you'll be looking for:

+echo ls -mtp > midLS — echoes the list program to the file named midLS

 **Exercise 05: GiT commit**
 > Some Helpful Links:<br />
 > [Stack Overflow Answer - Git get --source information in --format](https://stackoverflow.com/questions/12712775/git-get-source-information-in-format)<br />
 > [Git Log Format Cheat Sheet](https://dev.to/hoanganhlam/git-log-format-string-cheat-sheet-328d)<br />
 > [Stack Overflow Answer - Create a shell script that returns the last 5 hash of my commits of my git deposit](https://stackoverflow.com/questions/56840491/create-a-shell-script-that-returns-the-last-5-hash-of-my-commits-of-my-git-depos)<br />
 > [Git - Pretty Formats](https://git-scm.com/docs/pretty-formats/2.24.0)<br />

-echo ls -mtp > midLS — echoes the list program to the file named midLS ex05 git log --format=%H -n5 | sed 's/$/$/'— displays last 5 git commits, formatted as hashes on new lines and adds a dollar sign to the end of each (replacing the hidden dollar sign with a visible one)